On this page8

 The reaction to drawing one of the top three is usually the same: the interpreter at the stalls notices, slows down, treats the reading with more care.
 Locals who have watched enough first-time visitors come through say some people visit for decades without seeing one of the top three.

 So what makes these three so special?
-It's not just about good fortune.
+There's more to them than good fortune.
 These sticks tell stories of patience, wisdom, and strategic thinking that resonate across cultures and centuries.

 Stick #1 tells the story of Jiang Ziya (姜子牙), and honestly, it's one of the most inspiring tales in Chinese literature.